cderici/around-the-world-in-26-languages/README.md

 Each language explores different designs, features, or optimizations, and they share pieces of compiler infrastructure whenever possible.
 Some target `LLVM IR`, some target `PTX` for CUDA experiments, some target `MLIR`, and the first language, Athens, includes an LLVM ORC-based JIT repl.

-This project is my space to explore ideas in language design, IR construction, optimization behavior, and runtime implementation.
+It's a lab to explore ideas in language design and implementation, IR construction, optimization behavior, and runtime.
 It's an open-ended playground, so it will probably never be fully complete.

 <br>